 The aim of this project was to provide European and national regulatory agencies and industry with a state-of-the-art tool for better prediction of concentrations of chemicals, such as pesticides and industrial pollutants, in waters entering river systems within a Geographical Information System (GIS).
-This system provides outputs of Predicted Environmental Concentrations (PECs) for use in risk assessment of chemical exposure.
+This system provided outputs of Predicted Environmental Concentrations (PECs) for use in risk assessment of chemical exposure.

 TERRACE consisted of three components: models which simulate hydrological runoff processes and associated pollutant transport; a database of parameters required for input to these models (e.g. information on topography, soils, geology, land-use etc), and mapping software.
 This mapping software acted as an interface between the models and the database, and as a medium for visualising model results.

 The TERRACE database is no longer compatible with current operating systems.
 Click here to read the final TERRACE report.